 If police don't respond, Gusner says you should exchange names, contact information, license numbers and insurance companies and policy numbers.
 If there are witnesses, get their names and phone numbers as well.
 Take pictures, she says, even if you believe you were at fault.
 You don't want to be asked to repair damage you didn't cause.

 If you hit an unoccupied car, most states require that you find the owner or leave a note so that he or she can contact you.
 Tell your own insurance company exactly what happened.
-Your car insurance liability coverage--the coverage you're required to buy--will pay for the other driver's car if you're determined to be at fault.
+Your car liability insurance --the coverage you're required to buy--will pay for the other driver's car if you're determined to be at fault.